everydayrails/everyday-rails/_posts/2012-03-19-testing-series-rspec-models-factory-girl.markdown

 ## Creating a model spec

 Open up the `spec` directory and, if necessary, create a subdirectory named `models`.
-Inside the subdirectory create a file named </code>contact_spec.rb</code> and add the following:
+Inside the subdirectory create a file named `contact_spec.rb` and add the following:

 {% highlight ruby %}
 # spec/models/contact.rb